 |Significant Comparable Deposits||The age and depositional environment at Janice are similar to the giant Udokan Deposits of the Lake Baikal region in Siberia, and the Revette deposits of Montana USA.
 Baikal Mining Company LTD reports JORC compliant Measured and Indicated resources of 1.822 billion tonnes grading 1.01% copper, 14.3 grams per tonne silver for the Udokan deposits.
 (Baikal Mining Company Ltd. press release presenting published estimate prepared by SRK Consulting, dated April 9, 2014).
 Hecla Mining reports 43-101 compliant Inferred resources of 112 million tonnes grading 0.7% copper, 1.6 oz/t silver for its Montanore deposit and 97.6 million tonnes grading 0.7% copper and 1.5 oz/t silver for its Rock Creek deposit in Montana.
 (Hecla Mining Company: published reserves and resources statement, December 31, 2016).|

-A table summarizing all drill results completed by Forum and Rio Tinto in the 2018-19 can be found on the home page.
+A table summarizing all drill results by Forum and Rio Tinto to the completion of this program can be found in the link below.